 Born out of a desire to make wedding receptions more fun, Guestie found themselves limited by their bridal party niche.
-They decided to expand their reach to a broader audience, but the brand needed to shed its wedding attire first – starting with its former name, Our Wedding Party.
-AtticSalt realigned the brand’s identity with the founder’s new vision and reposition the platform as the digital party starter for every milestone celebration.
+In order to expand their reach to a broader audience, the brand needed to shed its wedding attire – starting with its former name, Our Wedding Party.
+AtticSalt realigned the brand’s identity with the founder’s new vision, repositioning the platform as the digital party starter for every milestone celebration.

 Naming, Brand Strategy, Messaging